As the days get longer and the nights warmer, putting the kiddly-winks to bed is set to get a little tricker.

 Deb Herdman from Nigh Nigh Sleepy Head suggests:

-- A dark room, low noise and masking other household sounds and a good room temperature.
+- A dark room, low noise and masking other household sounds and good room temperature.

-- Be consistent and make sure it is clear to them that sleep times happens at a particular time, and isn’t related to the sun.
+- Be consistent and make sure it is clear to them that sleep times happen at a particular time, and isn’t related to the sun.
 A toddler sleep clock may be helpful.

 - 11-13 hours sleep for this age.
 As with all ages inadequate sleep results in sleep debt and later night settling, more waking and waking early.

 - As with toddlers overexcitement and stimulation will delay sleep.

 - Keep late nights to a limit.
 This age group should adapt better to sleep disruption than younger ages.